Tip

 • Data synthesis.
 Generative models can create artificial data that mimics -- and can be used in place of -- real-world data.
 While synthetic data can present problems if relied on too heavily, it's useful for training ML models when real data is hard to come by or particularly sensitive.
 For example, a team training a medical model could use synthetic data to avoid or minimize the use of personal health information.

-The underlying algorithms used to build LLMs have some differences from those used in other types of generative AI models.
+The underlying algorithms used to build LLMs differ from those used for other generative AI models.

 Most of today's LLMs rely on transformers for their core architecture.
-Transformers' use of attention mechanisms makes them well suited to understanding long passages of text, as they can develop a model of the relationships among words and their relative importance.
+Transformers' use of attention mechanisms makes them well suited to understanding long text passages, as they can model the relationships among words and their relative importance.
 Notably, transformers aren't unique to LLMs; they can also be used in other types of generative AI models, such as image generators.

-However, there are some model architectures used for non-language generative AI models that aren't used in LLMs.
+However, some model architectures used for nonlanguage generative AI models aren't used in LLMs.
 One noteworthy example is convolutional neural networks (CNNs), which are primarily used in image processing.
-CNNs are specialized for analyzing images to decipher notable features, from edges and textures to entire objects and scenes.
+CNNs specialize in analyzing images to discern notable features, from edges and textures to entire objects and scenes.

 Training data and model architecture are closely linked, as the nature of a model's training data affects the choice of algorithm.

 As their name suggests, LLMs are trained on vast language data sets.
-While the data used to train LLMs typically comes from a wide range of sources -- from novels to news articles to Reddit posts -- it's ultimately all text.
-Training data for other generative AI models, in contrast, can vary widely -- it might include images, audio files or video clips, depending on the model's purpose.
+The data used to train LLMs typically comes from a wide range of sources -- from novels to news articles to Reddit posts -- but ultimately, it's all text.
+In contrast, training data for other generative AI models can vary widely and might include images, audio files or video clips, depending on the model's purpose.

-Training any generative AI model, including an LLM, entails certain challenges, including how to handle bias and the difficulty of acquiring sufficiently large data sets.
+Training any generative AI model, including an LLM, entails certain challenges, including handling bias and acquiring sufficiently large data sets.
 However, LLMs also face some unique problems and limitations.

 Another challenge is maintaining coherence over long stretches.
 Compared with other types of generative AI models, LLMs are often asked to analyze longer prompts and produce more complex responses.
 LLMs can generate high-quality short passages and understand concise prompts with relative ease, but the longer the input and desired output, the likelier the model is to struggle with logic and internal consistency.